 The Firm do utilise their external party to monitor member charges across the market, to ensure that fees remain competitive.
-The previous benchmarking report was completed in 2021.

-Transaction charges are paid by members separately, but the GAA's analysis has considered these to be very reasonable given the asset allocations used in the Pathways.
+Transaction charges are paid by members, but the GAA's analysis has considered these to be reasonable given the asset allocations used in the Pathways.

-We observed a range of member charges across the investment pathways.
+We observed a range of member charges

+across the investment pathways.
 These include investment charges for the funds as well as a platform/administrative charge.
 The platform charge is variable and is dependent on the customers pot value.
-For the purposes of below and owing to the small sample set, we have included a consistent charge for easier comparison based on an average platform charge across the membership.
-The total charges are as follows: